phluid61/internet-drafts/file-scheme/draft.md

 Non-local files:

+* The "traditional" representation of a non-local file, with an empty authority and a complete (transformed) UNC string in the path.
+E.g.:

   * `file:////host.example.com/path/to/file`

-   > The "traditional" representation of a non-local file, with an
-     empty authority and a complete (transformed) UNC string in the path.

-* `file://///host.example.com/path/to/file`

-   > As above, with an extra slash between the empty authority and the
-     transformed UNC string, conformant with the definition from
+* As above, with an extra slash between the empty authority and the transformed UNC string, conformant with the definition from
   {{RFC1738}}.
 This representation is notably used by the Firefox web browser.
 See Bugzilla#107540 [Bug107540].

+  * `file://///host.example.com/path/to/file`

 It also further limits the set of file URIs that can be translated to